 As the name refers, the motion of this exercise is similar to a jackknife.
-Jack knives is performed similarly to reverse crunches, except while the legs are raised, the chest and upper body are also raised, and both legs and upper body are brought close together near the core.
+Jack knives are performed similarly to reverse crunches, except while the legs are raised, the chest and upper body are also raised, and both legs and upper body are brought close together near the core.

 In this exercise, you are not to lift the lower back, and arms will be straight above the head, which is also lifted in sync with the upper body.
 Perform four sets of 20 reps

 10. Side Planks

 Side planks are another exercise that targets the core and the obliques.
 Lie on your side body and lift yourself with your forearms.